Chart Color Schemes

 The latest Census data sees Murray Bridge Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Murray Bridge Surrounds had a cultural diversity index below average, with 91.6% of its population being citizens, 91.1% born in Australia, and 96.7% speaking English only at home.
-The dominant religion was Christianity, comprising 41.8% of the population.
-Notably, the 'Other' religious category had a lower representation of 0.6%, compared to 1.5% across Rest of SA.
+Christianity was the predominant religion, comprising 41.8% of people in Murray Bridge Surrounds.
+The most notable overrepresentation was in the 'Other' category, which constituted 0.6% of the population compared to 1.5% across Rest of SA.

 Frequently Asked Questions - Diversity